NPO ESCOT:value-creating non-profit organization

 Figure 3-5-1: Worn buoy hole.
 The photo on the left shows a normal buoy hole.

-pole The wind pole was attached to the top of the buoy at about 45 degrees to the horizontal.
+A wind-receiving pole was attached to the top of the buoy at an angle of about 45 degrees to the horizontal.

 * Fix the PVC pipe cap with silicone and screws and attach the wind receiving pole.